zacharyfinegan/diet-planner/README.md

-# Description
+# Description and Instructions
+This application will take in user data and create a meal plan that adheres to their ideal caloric and macronutient profile based off their goals and current data.

+Users are able to add and delete foods that are stored in-program.

-This program will create a randomized meal plan based off an assortment of foods stored in an included JSON file.
-Instead of using an external database, this program utilizes JSON-server to allow the user to change the contents of the JSON file.
-To enable this data changing functionality, run this Angular project with one of the following commands:
+Food data are stored in an included JSON file, db.json, accessible via JSON-server.

+To enable in-program editing of db.json, run this Angular project with one of the following commands:
 `json-server --watch db.json & ng serve --open`
 or
 `json-server --w db.json & ng s --o`